rodolfoap/realbook-companion/README.md

 ![rbc_pc.png](https://github.com/rodolfoap/realbook-companion/blob/master/lib/rbc_pc.png)

 * If you have a _linux_ pc, you can generate sight reading exercises using [abcmusiex](https://github.com/rodolfoap/abcmusiex).
 Install abcmusiex, customize and run the script on the **amx/** directory to generate as much exercises as you need, with the difficulty level you choose.
 The results will be automatically stored inside the **aud/** and **img/** directories.
-You just need to add the exercise names to your **songs.list** file.
+You just need to add the exercise names to your **song.list** file.

 ## Buttons usage: